Contents

 As a conscientious business owner you will undoubtedly carry out regular checks of your vehicles.
 But did you know that it is actually the drivers’ legal responsibility to ensure that the vehicle they are about to use is fit to drive?

-Daily walkaround checks are a simple method of making sure that a vehicle is as safe as it can be.
+Daily walkaround checks are a simple method of making sure that a vehicle is roadworthy.
 They ensure that drivers are familiar with their vehicle and are looking for issues that could become serious and potentially dangerous.
 HGVs, by nature tend to do high mileage and problems can develop quickly.

 With this in mind it is vital to ensure that daily vehicle walkaround checks are carried out every 24 hours by your drivers and that those checks are accurately recorded and kept safe.
-The DVSA recommends that these checks are carried out before a vehicle is driven each day.
+The DVSA recommends that these checks are carried out daily before a vehicle is driven.

 How long should a daily check take?

-Clearly, a daily check should not take a great deal of time to carry out – if it takes too long then it could risk being skipped due to perceived time pressures.
-However, this scenario needs to be avoided at all costs.
+A daily check should not take a great deal of time to carry out – if it takes too long then it could risk being skipped due to shift time pressures.
+But be warned, cutting corners on the daily checks could mean that a problem with the vehicle is missed.

-Rather than giving a specific timeframe it is sensible to advise that a check should take long enough to ensure that everything that needs checking has been seen.
+Rather than giving a specific timeframe, a check should take long enough to ensure everything that needs checking has been seen.
 Operators should ensure that staff are properly trained to carry out daily checks.

-When carrying out a vehicle check you should give yourself enough time to be able to prove that you have inspected all appropriate interior and exterior elements of the vehicle before you drive it, and, crucially that the check is recorded appropriately.
+When carrying out a vehicle check, give yourself enough time to be able to prove that you have inspected all appropriate interior and exterior elements of the vehicle before you drive it, and that the check is recorded appropriately.

 The results of daily defect checks form a critical part of a vehicle maintenance system to ensure that a vehicle maintains its roadworthiness.